What information do we need?

 When you provide information to the Council, you will have the following rights:

-- to withdraw consent at any time, where the lawful basis specified above is consent
+- to withdraw consent at any time, where the legal basis specified above is consent

 - to data portability, where the Legal basis specified above is i) consent or ii) performance of a contract

-- to request rectification or erasure of your personal data, as far as the legislation permits – please contact the Data Protection Officer and provide details of what data you wish to be rectified or erased.
+- to request rectification or erasure of your personal data, as so far as the legislation permits

 Information Commissioner’s Office